MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 ![More information about the anonymous function in the Summary tab](./reference-images/summary-me.png)

-DevTools represents main thread activity with a flame chart.
+DevTools represents main thread activity with a flame chart:

+![A flame chart](./reference-images/main-flame-chart.png)

 The x-axis represents the recording over time.
 The y-axis represents the call stack.
-The events on top cause the events below it.

-![A flame chart](./reference-images/main-flame-chart.png)

-In the previous figure, an `input` event caused a `Function Call`, which ran an anonymous function that called `filterByCamera` and then `populateGallery`.
-The `populateGallery` function then made DOM changes by calling `innerHTML`.
+An event that's near the top causes the events that are below it; for example, in the previous figure, an `input` event caused a `Function Call`, which ran an anonymous function that called `filterByCamera` and then `populateGallery`.
+The `populateGallery` function then made DOM changes by calling `set innerHTML`.

 DevTools assigns scripts random colors.
-In the previous figure, function requests from a script are colored fuchsia.
+In the previous figure, function requests from a script are colored fuchsia (purple-pink).
 The darker yellow represents scripting activity, and the purple event represents rendering activity.
 These darker yellow and purple events are consistent across all recordings.

 If you want to hide the detailed flame chart of JavaScript requests, see [Disable JavaScript samples](#disable-javascript-samples), above.
-When JS samples are disabled, only high-level events such as `Event: click` and `Function Call` from the previous figure <!--`str` (?)--> are displayed.
+When JavaScript samples are disabled, only high-level events are displayed, such as `Event: input` and `Function Call` from the previous figure.
 <!--When JS samples are disabled, you only see high-level events such as `Event (click)` and `Function Call` (script_foot_closure.js:53) from Figure 16.-->

 <!-- ------------------------------ -->
 #### View activities in a table

-After recording a page, you don't need to rely solely on the **Main** section to analyze activities.
-DevTools also provides three tabular views for analyzing activities.
+After recording a page, in addition to the **Main** section to analyze activities, DevTools also provides three tabular views for analyzing activities.
 Each view gives you a different perspective on the activities:

 *  To view the activities where the most time was directly spent, use the [Bottom-Up](#the-bottom-up-tab) tab.